 Through the different periods of the project the EChemTest® roadmap was articulated as follows:

-The common content of first degree courses in chemistry (Core Chemistry) in all EU Member States in the areas Physical Chemistry, Organic Chemistry, Inorganic Chemistry, and Analytical Chemistry was identified and formalized in a Syllabus (http://services.chm.unipg.it/ojs/index.php/virtlcomm/article/view/100)
+- The common content of first degree courses in chemistry (Core Chemistry) in all EU Member States in the Chemistry subareas Physical Chemistry, Organic Chemistry, Inorganic Chemistry, and Analytical Chemistry was identified and formalized in a Syllabus (http://services.chm.unipg.it/ojs/index.php/virtlcomm/article/view/100)

-Libraries of Questions and Answers (Q&A) in English for these areas have been designed, implemented and tested to the end of evaluating competence at Bachelor level (level 3) by running Self Evaluations Sessions (SES)s of computer-based tests.
+- Libraries of Questions and Answers (Q&A) in English for these subareas were designed, implemented and tested to the end of evaluating competence at Bachelor level (level-3) by running Self Evaluations Sessions (SES)s of computer-based tests (e-tests).

-Libraries have been extended to evaluate competence in Biological Chemistry (vele 3) and to General Chemistry at two levels: a level equivalent to that of a person at the end of compulsory education (level 1), and a level equivalent to that of someone about to commence a university course in chemistry (level 2).
+- Libraries have been extended to evaluate competence in Biological Chemistry (level-3) and to General Chemistry at two levels: a level equivalent to that of a person at the end of compulsory education (level-1), and a level equivalent to that of someone about to commence a university course in chemistry (level-2).

-Some of the tests have been translated into different European languages and an extension to level 4 Computational Chemistry, Cultural Heritage and Advanced Organic Chemistry has been made.
+- Some of the tests have been translated into different European languages and an extension of the Libraries to Master (level-4) subjects (like Computational Chemistry, Conservation Science and Advanced Organic Chemistry) was also made.

-The tests were first produced by the ECTN member institutions using the commercially available software QuestionMark Designer for Windows and Libraries were distributed by circulating copies on disk.
-Later QuestionMark Perception (http://www.questionmark.com/) was adopted and the Libraries became available on the net and the sessions were run at the TCs using Internet technologies.
+The e-tests were first produced using the commercially available software QuestionMark Designer for Windows and Libraries were distributed by circulating copies on disk.
+Later the Libraries became available on the net and the sessions were run at the TCs using Internet technologies and the QuestionMark Perception (http://www.questionmark.com/) software was adopted.

-Several types of Q&A formats are available in Question Mark: multiple choice, multiple response, numeric, selection, text, graphical ‘hot-spot’, and problem solving and the software was also allowing for detailed analyses of the responses to questions.
-In order to limit the costs the Licenses used were of the academic type allowing a limited number of TCs and excluding commercial activities.
+Several types of Q&A formats were available (multiple choice, multiple response, numeric, selection, text, graphical ‘hot-spot’, problem solving, etc.) and a detailed analysis of the responses to questions was possible.
+In order to limit the costs, the Licenses used were of the academic type allowing a limited number of TCs and excluding commercial activities.
 Further limits of the adopted QuestionMark Perception license were the practical impossibility of exporting the Libraries and the impossibility of influencing the policy of the software producer.